 | ||El Cid Butuyan|

 El Cid Butuyan, a Philippine lawyer, received his LLM from Harvard in June 2004.
-El Cid received his BA and LLB degrees with honors from the University of the Philippines College of Law in 1994 and 1999, respectively.
-His work experience includes clerking on the Supreme Court of the Philippines from 1999-2000; serving as a prosecutor in the Presidential Impeachment Tribunal in 2000; and 3 years litigating civil, criminal and commercial cases as an associate with Villaraza and Angangco in the Philippines.
+El Cid received his BA and LLB (with distinction) degrees from the University of the Philippines College of Law in 1994 and 1999, respectively.
+His work experience includes clerking on the Supreme Court of the Philippines from 1999-2000; serving as a private prosecutor in the Presidential Impeachment Tribunal in 2000; and 3 years litigating civil, criminal and commercial cases as an associate with Villaraza and Angangco law firm in the Philippines.

 | ||May Khalife|